NBER Law and Economics Program

 Christine Jolls, Program Director *

-The following Program Report, the most recent on this program, appeared in 2008 Number 2 issue of the NBER Reporter.]
+The following Program Report, the most recent on this program, appeared in 2014 Number 4 issue of

-In this article, I first describe recent research in the foundational legal subjects and then turn to work on the operation of the legal process.
-I conclude with an overview of work on the effects and causes of legal rules in corporate law, employment law, health care law, social welfare law, family law, bankruptcy law, patent and copyright law, and antitrust law.
+This article first describes recent research in the foundational legal subjects and then examines work on the operation of the legal process and on the effects and causes of legal rules in the areas of consumer protection, workplace regulation, and corporate law and governance.

 Property Law, Criminal Law, Contract Law, and Tort Law